jethrokuan/braindump/content/zettels/para_method.md

 1. PARA looks like it would form a good hierarchical overview of tasks and information.
 Zettelkasten does not provide this.
-2. Zettelkasten still remains a useful tool for low-level, inter-project information-linking.
+2. Zettelkasten remains a useful tool for low-level, inter-project information-linking.